-Kid’s stuff is, of course, fun and kid-friendly things to do, like games, activities, Backyard Adventures, the Make-A-Book Project and submitting your own story, dream or illustration.
+Kid’s stuff is, of course, fun and kid-friendly things to do, like games, activities, backyard adventures, the make-a-book project.
 Please visit our new kid’s website and learn how to turn dreams into reality!
+Kid’s can submit their own story, dream or illustration.
 Dreamaplay.com

 Inspiring dreams Finally, it took two months for my package of books to arrive in Kenya.
 I marked the package “educational material for children,” and